bitschmidty/bitcoinops.github.io/_posts/en/newsletters/2023-06-14-newsletter.md

   preventing [output linking][topic output linking] that can significantly reduce the privacy of users (including users not directly involved in a transaction).
-The draft goes into detail about the benefits of the proposals, its tradeoffs, and how software can effectively use it.
+The draft goes into detail about the benefits of the proposal, its tradeoffs, and how software can effectively use it.
 Several insightful comments have already been posted on the [PR][bips #1458] for the BIP.